canorbal/ComputeGraph/README.md

 I. Trivia

-This library is for usable calculating on tables.
+This library is for calculations on tables.

-Table is a sequence of dict-like objects where each dict is a row of table and every key in dicts is a column in table.
+Table is a sequence of dict-like objects where each dict is a row of table and every key in the dicts is a column in the table.

-Calculation on a table is a sequence of transformations.
+Calculation is a sequence of
+transformations.
 Computational Graph is a chain of transformations where each node is a transform operation.
 Definition of operations is separated from its calculations.